 STRUCTURE & PROCESS

 DCI has implemented the structure and process to accomplish this goal.
 The corporate QM committee, comprised of representatives from DCI clinics, a social worker and a dietitian, meets semi-annually.
-The QM committee is chaired by Dr. Phillip Zager, who is the Medical Director of the Albuquerque DCI dialysis unit.
 The QM office located in Albuquerque, New Mexico collects, analyzes and distributes data related to quality management for use by the clinics, QM committee, research and other initiatives as approved through the corporate office.
-The QM office located at the corporate office in Nashville monitors clinic level quality management programs and works with the individual clinics to improve patient outcomes through education.
+The QM office located at the corporate office in Nashville monitors clinic-level quality management programs and works with the individual clinics to improve patient outcomes through education.

 The QM program is built around the principles contained in the Joint Commission for Accreditation of Health Care Organizations (JCAHO) modified lO-step model (structure) and Deming’s Total Quality Management model for CQI (process).
 Specific areas addressed include: identification of patient needs, measurement of quality, setting goals, creating the means for achieving continuous quality improvement and learning from past experiences, evaluating cost-effectiveness, developing and maintaining information systems and databases, and establishing information-driven decision making (Couch, 1991).